A close look at the richest cricketers in the world

 The legendary cricketer, who turned 50 in 2023, played the sport for 24 years in the international sphere and has created numerous records in that time period.
 The most notable of them is scoring 100 international centuries.
 Other noteworthy records include scoring the highest number of runs in the Test and ODI formats of cricket, and in international cricket as a whole.
 He has played in as many as six Cricket World Cups, the most by any player in the history of the sport, and won the coveted title once in 2011.

-According to a report by CAknowledge, Sachin Tendulkar, in 2023, has a net worth of around USD 170 million (INR 1,410 crore), which makes him the richest cricketer in the world.
-Tendulkar continues to earn around USD 6 million (INR 50 crore) per year even ten years after his retirement from professional cricket.
+According to a report by CAknowledge, Sachin Tendulkar, in 2023, has a net worth of around USD 170 million, which makes him the richest cricketer in the world.
+Tendulkar continues to earn around USD 6 million per year even ten years after his retirement from professional cricket.

 Mahendra Singh Dhoni